-Change management: 10 tips to miss your project
+Change management: 10 tips for a failed project

 Linkedin logo

-In an ever-changing world, change management is essential to the success of transformation projects.
-Yet it’s surprising how often companies fall into the trap of poor change management practices.
+Nevertheless, it’s surprising how often organizations fall into the trap of poor change management practices.

-In this article, we’ll reveal these ineffective practices and show you how to effectively sabotage a change project.
-But make no mistake, our aim is to give you the keys to avoiding these costly mistakes and guiding you towards successful change management.
+In this article, we’re going to reveal these ineffective practices and show you how to effectively sabotage a change project.
+But make no mistake, our aim is to guide you towards successful change by identifying the key stages in effective change management.

 #1 Forget about communicating change